MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 > Containers are a tab/process isolation mechanism in order to separate each new tab/window from each other.
 > This means each Tab gets it’s own resources.

-The **real power** is when you use `[Multi-Account-Containers](https://addons.mozilla.org/en-GB/firefox/addon/multi-account-containers)` for websites you frequent and `[Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/)` for everything else.
+The **real power** is when you use [`Multi-Account-Containers`](https://addons.mozilla.org/en-GB/firefox/addon/multi-account-containers) for websites you frequent and [`Temporary Containers`](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) for everything else.

 * * *

 ## Temporary Containers addon

-**Unlimited Containers** are now at our disposal with [Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/)
+**Unlimited Containers** are now at our disposal with [Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/).